 Our advocacy approach also involves lobbying governments to increase development aid and working on an international level in the countries from which the investors come, and as part of associations such as the Committee on World Food Security.

-Welthungerhilfe, along with its network of local partners, worked to increase and improve the access, delivery and quality of public services aimed at reducing poverty and social exclusion in Jharkhand, India.
-The project used India’s 2005 Right to Information Act as a powerful tool to enable citizens to participate in the governance process and become aware of their rights and entitlements.
-Over five years, the project targeted 381,000 citizens in 76,500 households, along with public health providers, schools, and local governance and monitoring bodies.
+WHH, along with its network of local partners, is working to increase and improve the access, delivery and quality of public services aimed at reducing poverty and social exclusion in Jharkhand, India.
+The project uses India’s 2005 Right to Information Act as a powerful tool to enable citizens to participate in the governance process and become aware of their rights and entitlements.
+By project end, it will have targeted 381,000 citizens in 76,500 households, along with public health providers, schools, and local governance and monitoring bodies.